SenseNet/sncom-resources/_docs/permission-api.md

 ```

 ## Membership API
-If you are working with users and groups in Sense/Net ECM, please edit group membership using the *Group* class and its methods.
+If you are working with users and groups in sensenet, please edit group membership using the *Group* class and its methods.
 All the permission-related operations are done in the background automatically.
 ```csharp
 // these methods call Save internally, you do not have to save the group manually group1.AddMember(user1);